cosmicoptima/loom/README.md

 - in menu:
   - create child
   - create sibling
+  - delete all children
+  - delete all siblings

 to install, clone this repository into a directory in `[vault]/.obsidian/plugins`. in the plugin directory, run `npm i` and `npm run build`. you will need node.js 14 or higher.